-- (c) Where, in accordance with clause 20.5(a)(iii): - (i) a full day is proclaimed and observed as a local public holiday, within the calendar year and within the area in which the facility is situated no additional public holiday day is granted by this sub-clause;
+- (c) Where, in accordance with clause 19.5(a)(iii): - (i) a full day is proclaimed and observed as a local public holiday, within the calendar year and within the area in which the facility is situated no additional public holiday day is granted by this sub-clause; - (ii) no local public holiday is proclaimed and observed within the calendar year and within the area in which the facility is situated a full day will be observed as an Additional Public Holiday between Christmas and New Year, within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year; - (ii) a part of a day is proclaimed and observed as a local public holiday within the calendar year and within the area in which the facility is situated a full day will be substituted and observed as an Additional Public Holiday to be taken between Christmas and New Year, within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year. - (d) The employer and employees may agree to substitute another day for a public holiday observed at 19.5. - 19.6 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift penalties (except broken shift allowances), weekend penalties, casual loading, as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
+Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have 1 ordinary working day added to be taken in conjunction with the period of annual leave.

-- (ii) no local public holiday is proclaimed and observed within the calendar year and within the area in which the facility is situated a full day will be observed as an Additional Public Holiday between Christmas and New Year, within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year; - (ii) a part of a day is proclaimed and observed as a local public holiday within the calendar year and within the area in which the facility is situated a full day will be substituted and observed as an Additional Public Holiday to be taken between Christmas and New Year, within the days Monday to Friday inclusive and not coinciding with a date that is already a gazetted public holiday for that calendar year. - (d) The employer and employees may agree to substitute another day for a public holiday observed at 20.5. - 20.6 An employee who is required to and does work on any public holiday prescribed in this clause shall be paid in lieu of all other shift penalties (except broken shift allowances), weekend penalties, casual loading , as follows: - (a) Full-time Employees: Time and one half for all ordinary time worked in addition to the weekly rate.
-Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have one ordinary working day added to be taken in conjunction with the period of annual leave. - (b) Part-time Employees: Double and a half for all time worked on the public holiday, although where the time worked by agreement is less than the rostered shift, the balance of the rostered shift will be paid at ordinary pay.
+- (b) Part-time Employees: Double and a half for all time worked on the public holiday, although where the time worked by agreement is less than the rostered shift, the balance of the rostered shift will be paid at ordinary pay.
 Alternatively, if the employee elects, half-time extra for all time worked in addition to the weekly rate and have the equivalent number of hours worked added to be taken in conjunction with the period of annual leave. - (c) Casual Employees: Double time and one-half the basic rate of pay for casuals for all time worked.
-Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 13.2. - 20.7 The election referred to in subclause 20.6 is to be made in writing by the employee at the commencement of each year of employment and may only be changed within that period with the agreement of the employer. - 20.8 An employee who, without the consent of the employer or without reasonable cause, such as personal/carers leave, is absent from the last rostered shift before or the first rostered shift after a public holiday is not entitled to any public holiday penalty rates for work performed on such public holiday. - 20.9 Full-time shift-workers rostered off duty on a public holiday, which falls on a Monday to Friday, shall be paid one day's pay in addition to the weekly rate, or if the employee so elects, have one day added to be taken in conjunction with their period of annual leave.
-This clause applies only to those employees employed as full-time shiftworkers at the time this Agreement commences.
+Such payment shall be taken to be inclusive of and not in addition to the casual loading referred to in sub-clause 12.2. - 19.7 The election referred to in subclause 19.6 is to be made in writing by the employee at the commencement of each year of employment and may only be changed within that period with the agreement of the employer.

-21. ALLOWANCES
+20. ALLOWANCES

-21.1 In Charge Allowance
+20.1 In Charge Allowance